 - The church in Ephesus hated the deeds of the Nicolaitans.
 They encouraged one another to stand for righteousness.

 - That’s a sign of a healthy church.
 I love that our men are standing with each other, encouraging one another to stand in righteousness.

 II.
 Return to Your First Love

-- After all the commendation, Jesus then addresses what He does not approve; that they had left their first love.
+- After the commendations, Jesus addresses what He did not approve; that they had left their first love.

-- There is real danger of allowing religion and ritual to creep into our lives.
+- There is real danger of allowing religion and ritual to creep into people’s lives.

 A. Remember the love you had at the first